W. D. Amaradeva: Career

 His other innovations include his experimentation with Western harmonies and counter-harmonies, as well as with South Indian and Tamil musical forms.
 In the song 'Ran Dahadiya Bindu Bindu', Amaradeva incorporated the Baila music of his hometown.
 His opus, however, remains the work he did with Sri Lanka's celebrated lyricist Mahagama Sekera, in exploring the contours of fusing classical Sinhala poetry with his unique musical intonation.
 In time, Amaradeva's music came to reflect an entire philosophy, reflective of the spirit of a nation.

 He has composed music for ballet (Karadiya, Nala Damayanthi, etc.), film (Ranmuthu Duwa, Gam Peraliya, Ran Salu, Delovak Athara, Gatavarayo, Rena Girav, Thun Man Handiya, Puran Appu, etc.), theatre (Wessantara, etc.), radio and television.
 He is the creator of the mando-harp, a musical instrument combining the mandolin and the harp.

 Amaradeva is credited as having introduced artists such as Nanda Malini and Edward Jayakody to the wider audience.
 Many artists such as Sunil Edirisinghe, Victor Ratnayake and Neela Wickramasinghe have credited him as a major influence on their work.
 Dr. Lester James Peries has described his voice as the greatest musical instrument.
 Amaradeva has also been described as the defining musician of Sinhala civilization for his role in the creation of a national tradition.

 Amaradeva was married to Wimala, together they had one son (Ranjana Amaradeva), and two daughters (Subhani Amaradeva, herself a talented vocalist, and Priyanvada Amaradeva).
 He was a patron of numerous charities.

-W. D. Amaradeva was the second Chancellor of the University of the Visual and Performing Arts.
+W. D. Amaradeva was the second Chancellor of the University of the Visual and Performing Arts and Second Chancellor of the Wayamba University of Sri Lanka (09/2002 – 09/2007).

 In 2015 Amaradeva made a duet with popular young artist, Umaria Sinhawansa prior to his demise.
 That particular song Hanthana Sihine has been viewed more than 15 million times on YouTube.